swinton/beginners-guide-to-django-rest-framework/article.md

 def post(self, *args, **kwargs):
     import pdb; pdb.set_trace()
 ```
+[Steve: did you mean to leave pdb in there?]

 Keep in mind that while the DRF does enforce database integrity based on the properties of the Model, we're not setting any sort of security on who can access or use this form.
 Diving into security, logging in, and managing permissions is outside the scope of this article, but suffice it to say that [DRF does have functionality](http://www.django-rest-framework.org/api-guide/permissions) for allowing access to the Views you've been working with, and it's fairly trivial to set up.
+[Steve: also worth pointing readers to the authentication docs: http://www.django-rest-framework.org/api-guide/authentication]